AndyShiue/Ende-readme/README.md

     (head, ..tail) => head + sum(tail)
 ```

-In contrast to the ordered variadic type, there is `Row[''Type]`, which is the **unordered variadic type**, the type of maps from strings to types.
+In contrast to the ordered variadic type, there is `Row[''Type]`, which is the **unordered variadic type**, the type of maps from terms representing keys to types.
 This could be used for row polymorphism, e.g.

 (TBD)